sakthi170486/phonegap/plugins/cordova-plugin-media-capture/README.md

 - `CaptureError.CAPTURE_INVALID_ARGUMENT`: Invalid use of the API (e.g., the value of `limit` is less than one).

 - `CaptureError.CAPTURE_NO_MEDIA_FILES`: The user exits the camera or audio capture application before capturing anything.

-- `CaptureError.CAPTURE_PERMISSION_DENIED`: The user denied a permission required to perform the given capture request.

 - `CaptureError.CAPTURE_NOT_SUPPORTED`: The requested capture operation is not supported.